 - As long as you meet the repayments after the deferral, this will not add to the overall cost of the loan

 - You’ll be able to pay back the missed payment in a way that is affordable for you, either as a single payment at the end of the loan or in further instalments.

-- If you have a car finance or leasing agreement or car loan you can ask for a freeze of up to three months on your payments.
+- If you have a car finance or leasing agreement or car loan you can ask for a payment holiday of up to three months.

 - You must agree this with your finance provider in advance and shouldn’t just stop making payments as this could affect your credit rating

 - Your finance company should not try to alter your contract in a way that is unfair, end your agreement or repossess the vehicle.